m50d/forex/README.md

   * For code that does not contain any business logic and is well typed, I relied solely on a manual (Postman) "smoke test" as I suspect the only possible errors would be misunderstandings of interfaces etc.
-  (e.g. I just reversed the order of `from`/`to` based on a manual sanity check -
+  (e.g. I reversed the order of `from`/`to` based on a manual sanity check -
   I don't think there would be any value in a unit test for that)
-  * I wrote a mock-based unit test for the caching service as that was the area where I had the least confidence.
-  While I'm not normally a fan of mock-based tests,
-  I found it was the easiest way to test that the cache was actually caching results, since the nature of a cache is to produce similarly correct behaviour as an implementation without the cache would.
-  I also did a manual test of caching behaviour against the number of requests shown as used on the 1forge account.
-  Usually I would try to use non-mock-based call/result unit tests to check any pure business logic that was complex enough to have potential errors; however I don't think any such complex logic was warranted here.
+  * Usually I would try to use non-mock-based call/result unit tests to check any pure business logic that was complex enough to have potential errors; however I don't think any such complex logic was warranted here.
-  * The current implementation doesn't cache any failed calls.
+  * The current implementation doesn't cache any failed calls and schedules them for a retry after 1 minute.
+This way even if we are continuously retrying we will only perform 2880 requests/day to 1forge, staying within the 5000 requests/day limit.
-  This can be a difficult judgement call as it would be easy to hit the call limits on 1forge due to repeated requests if we e.g. had an error in our parsing logic.
-However if there is a genuine error with the 1forge responses then we certainly don't want to cache those.
-  * This implementation caches quotes for 5 minutes (the maximum permitted by the requirements), meaning that it will make at most 720 requests/day for a given currency pair.
-  So as long as at most ~7 currency pairs are requested frequently, this service will be able to stay within the 5000 requests/day limit of the 1forge free tier.
-A more sophisticated implementation could batch up several currency pairs into each 1forge request, or make use of cached quotes for one currency pair to quote the reverse pair.
-  However I don't think any such more complex logic is justified by the requirements currently given.